jean-roland/LCSF_Doc/index.md

 Creating your protocol and defining the different commands and attributes is not trivial and there is many ways to do one thing.
 This is why we propose the following good practices:

-* As a good practice, to respect strict self-containment of protocol layers, if you have an attribute type of undetermined size like byte array (e.g. a file data attribute), you must accompany it with a size attribute (e.g. a `uint32` file size attribute).
+* To respect strict self-containment of protocol layers, if you have an attribute type of undetermined size like byte array (e.g. a file data attribute), you must accompany it with a size attribute (e.g. a `uint32` file size attribute).
 One exception of this would be if you have fixed length array in your protocol (e.g. a sha1 digest will always be 20 bytes) as the attribute itself will imply the size of the array.
 * An attribute can only appear once in a command or as a sub-attribute.
 Therefore, if you need to send multiple similar pieces of data, you should consider using an array attribute to regroup them.